 You may also have an Additional Accumulation account.
 The balance of your Additional Accumulation account will be paid in addition to your Defined Benefit.
+If you have an Offset account, this amount will be deducted from your benefit.

 Membership eligibility